Fuzzy hyperspheres via confining potentials and energy cutoffs: Introduction

-The Hilbert space of a (zero-spin) quantum particle on $S^d$ carries a {\it reducible} representation of $O(D)$; this decomposes into irreducible representations (irreps) as follows \be {\cal L}^2(S^d)=\bigoplus\nolimits_{l=0}^\infty V_D^l, \ee where the carrier space $V_D^l$ is an eigenspace of the quadratic Casimir $\bL^2$ with eigenvalue \be E_l:=l(l\!+\!D\!-\!2). \ee For $D=3$ and $l\in\NN_0$ $V_3^l\equiv V^l$.
+The Hilbert space of a (zero-spin) quantum particle on configuration space $S^d$ and the space of continuous functions on $S^d$ carry (the same) {\it reducible} representation of $O(D)$, with $D:=d\!+\!1$; this decomposes into irreducible representations (irreps) as follows \be {\cal L}^2(S^d)\simeq\bigoplus\nolimits_{l=0}^\infty V_D^l\simeq C(S^d), \ee where the carrier space $V_D^l$ is an eigenspace of the quadratic Casimir $\bL^2$ with eigenvalue \be E_l:=l(l\!+\!D\!-\!2) \ee ($V_3^l\equiv V^l$). $C(S^d)$ can be seen as an algebra of bounded operators on ${\cal L}^2(S^d)$.
 On the contrary, the mentioned fuzzy hyperspheres (including the Madore-Hoppe FS) are either based on sequences of irreps of $Spin(D)$ (so that $r^2$, which is proportional to $\bL^2$, is identically 1) parametrized by $n$ \cite{Mad92,HopdeWNic,GroKliPre96,Ramgoolam,DolOCon03,DolOConPre03}, or on sequences of reducible representations that are the direct sums of small bunches of such irreps \cite{Ste16,Ste17}.
-In either case, even excluding the $n$ for which the associated representation of $O(D)$ is only {\it projective}, the carrier space does not go to (\ref{directsum}) in the limit $n\to\infty$; we think this makes the interpretation of these fuzzy spheres as fuzzy configuration spaces (and of the $x^i$ as spatial coordinates) questionable.
+In either case, even excluding the $n$ for which the associated representation of $O(D)$ is only {\it projective}, the carrier space does not go to (\ref{directsum}) in the limit $n\to\infty$; we think this makes the interpretation of these fuzzy spheres as fuzzy configuration spaces $S^d$ (and of the $x^i$ as spatial coordinates) questionable.
 For the Madore-Hoppe FS such an interpretation is even more difficult, because relations (\ref{FS}) are equivariant under $SO(3)$, but not under the whole $O(3)$, e.g. not under parity $x^i\mapsto -x^i$, while the ordinary sphere $S^2$ is; on the contrary, all the other mentioned fuzzy spheres are $O(D)$-equivariant, because the commutators $[x^i,x^j]$ are Snyder-like \cite{Snyder}, i.e. proportional to angular momentum components $L_{ij}$.

-The purpose of this work is to complete the construction \cite{FioPis18,Pis20} of new, fully $O(D)$-equivariant fuzzy approximations of spheres $S^d$ of arbitrary dimension $d=D-1\in\NN$, thought as configuration spaces, simplifying and uniformizing (with respect to $D$) the construction procedure; in the commutative limit the involved $O(D)$-representation goes to (\ref{directsum}).
+The purpose of this work is to complete the construction \cite{FioPis18,Pis20} of new, fully $O(D)$-equivariant fuzzy quantizations of spheres $S^d$ of arbitrary dimension $d=D-1\in\NN$ (thought as configuration spaces) and of $T^*S^d$ (thought as phase spaces), in a sense that will be fully clarified at the end of section \ref{discuss}; in the commutative limit the involved $O(D)$-representation goes to (\ref{directsum}).
+We also simplify and uniformize (with respect to $D$) the procedure of \cite{FioPis18,Pis20}.